BramVan-Oosterhout/festivals-docker/festivals-server/DOCUMENTATION.md

-The festivaks-server supports the storage and retrieval of ojects in the FestivalsApp.
+The festivaks-server supports the storage and retrieval of ojects in the Festivals-App.
 Objects available are: festivals, events, artists, locations, places and tags.

 ## Operation
 The festivals-server server supports the standard endpoints for server maintenance: /info, /version, /health, /update, /log, /log/trace.
 In addition the festivals-server supports the following endpoints to create, retrieve update and delete objects.